 Finally, investors can expect some exposure to the Downing UK Micro-Cap Growth fund.
 Up to 70% of the funds yet to be invested will be invested with Downing’s public equity team.
 Judith MacKenzie – a Citywire-AA rated manager and twice Small Cap Fund Manager of the Year – runs this team.

 In contrast to the existing share classes of Downing FOUR, this is an evergreen VCT offer.
 The focus is on providing longer term returns to shareholders and ongoing tax-free dividends from year four.
 Investors may benefit from special dividends if there are disposals within the portfolio.

 There is an unusual buyback policy which investors may find appealing.
 The board of Downing FOUR VCT plc intends to buy back shares in the company at a nil discount to NAV, subject to liquidity and regulations.
 This is refreshingly different from the rest of the market which typically offers to buy back shares at a discount of between 5–10%.

 The usual risks with smaller companies exist with this VCT offer.
 For instance, VCT investments are illiquid and capital is at risk.
 Investors should only invest money they can afford to lose.
 The value of tax relief will depend on the circumstances of the individual investor and tax rules could change in future.

 Specifically, Downing FOUR VCT Generalist will take on development risk and, with only £20 million to deploy (plus potential £10 million over-allotment), the portfolio is likely to be fairly concentrated.

-There is an initial charge of 4% before any Wealth Club saving.
+The initial charge (usually 4%) is 1.75% for Wealth Club investors.
 The annual management fee for this new share class will be 2.0% with the annual running costs capped at 3% of Net Asset Value.
 The performance fee is payable via a management share class and is first payable in 2021.
 The performance fee is 20% of dividends paid if the total return is at least £1 per share, which increases by 3 pence per share per year from 2021.
 If the performance fee takes the return below the hurdle then that portion isn’t payable.
 Arrangement and monitoring fees may also be levied.